 The itinerary for this workshop was designed with two goals in mind: convenient travel arrangements and exciting photographic opportunities.
 The workshop starts in Lone Pine and concludes in Lee Vining, California.

 We will be meet you in Lone Pine, California.
 You will receive information on our exact meeting time, together with directions to our meeting place and time before the workshop.

-We will rise early to photograph the Sierras at Sunrise.
-After breakfast, we will start on an all day exploration of the Eastern Sierra .
-We will photograph such famed locations as Mount Williamson, Mount Whiney and Manzanar, and we will also visit the exact place where Ansel Adams created three of his most famous photographs.
+We will rise early to photograph the Sierra Nevada at Sunrise.
+After breakfast, we will start on an all day exploration of the Eastern Sierra.
+We will photograph such famed locations as Mount Williamson, Mount Whiney and Manzanar, and we will also visit the exact place where Ansel Adams created three of his most famous photographs: Mount Whitney from Lone Pine, Mount Williamson from Manzanar and The Manzanar Memorial.
 You will be able to stand where Adams stood and visualize the difference between the scene as it is and the images that he created.
-We will end our day at a our chosen location where we will photograph sunset.
+We will end our day at a choice location near Bishop to photograph sunset.
 This will be a day to remember.
 We will spend Saturday night in Bishop.

 On Monday we will travel from Bishop to Lee Vining.
-We will photograph along the way, then explore the Lee Vining and Mono Lake area in search of a great location for afternoon and sunset photography.
+We will photograph the Sierra Nevada along the way, then explore the Lee Vining and Mono Lake area in search of a great location for afternoon and sunset photography.
 We will also continue your print reviews.
-Sunset will be near Mono Lake.
-We will be staying in Lee Vining that night.
+Sunset will be at Mono Lake.

 There are four ways to reserve your seat in this workshop: